Queens is the Future: Style

-Desecration and restoration
+Desecration

 In January 2015, without consulting the original artists, Sony Pictures altered the mural, inserting Spider-Man into the image, to promote the release of the film The Amazing Spider-Man 2.

 In the altered mural, Spider-Man lifts the subway car off the tracks “rescuing” children who've been inserted into the train's windows, a contrast to the original message of the work.
 The alterations also included the addition of the geographically inaccurate image of the Statue of Liberty, which is not visible from Jackson Heights.
 The mural was selected by Sony because the character is from Forest Hills, Queens.
 NYC Service, a city agency, introduced Sony to I.S.
 145. The alterations were executed by artist Ibrahim Wann.
 Actor Andrew Garfield and other cast members appeared at an unveiling of the altered mural at the school, which was attended by students and other neighborhood residents.

 Biddle and Frankel understood the students' excitement around this event, but Frankel expressed his disappointment in the mural's repurposing: “They took a work of public art in the community and turned it into an advertisement for the film, and called it community service.”